Syncroness-Inc/rust-tiva-blinky/README.md

 ## To Do
 - Zero out RAM during initialization.
 - Add initialization code to copy static RAM variables, so we can have RAM values initialized to values.
-- Add support for `for` loops.
-Now, if you try to use `for` loop, you get a linker problem with iterators needing `_Unwind_Resume` to be defined.
 - Figure out how to build in release mode.
 This requires working around warnings for dead code.
 - Create separate TivaWare library.